verifyica-team/pipeliner/examples/python/README.md

 # Python Extension

-This code implements an extension using Python.
+This code implements an extension using Python and Pipeliner IPC.

 ## Usage